twidi/streamdeckfs/README.md

 You can have many `-c OPTION VALUE` parts to set many configuration options.

 This command returns the full path of the newly created event.
+Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).

 Example, to create an event launching the gnome-calculator when the key is pressed: